-LCA is data intensive.
-This section provides data that have been compiled by BRANZ to support building LCA of offices, and comprises:
+Carbon footprints or LCAs of buildings are data intensive.
+This section provides data that have been compiled by BRANZ to support carbon footprinting and LCAs of buildings, which comprise:

 Datasheet data are generic i.e. they do not relate to specific building products, and therefore are aimed for use in early design when decisions on specific products are less likely to be made.

 The data are presented in Excel.
 Each datasheet has a worksheet that provides guidance on the structure of the datasheet, and how to use the presented information.
 BRANZ recommends that you read this prior to use.

 Datasheets may be useful for other LCA applications.
 It is up to the user to determine the suitability of the data for these other purposes.

 The methods used for development of these datasheets are set out in the BRANZ SR351 study report.